-In 1981, a cash-strapped Whitehead attempted to sell some of his writer's "paraphernalia" to a few collectors still interested in his career.
+In 1981, a cash-strapped Whitehead attempted to sell some of his supplies and books to a few collectors still interested in his career.
 Though the details of the meeting are unclear, it ended in a bizarre double-homicide at Whitehead's apartment complex.
-The peculiar nature of the wounds and the supernatural proclivities of the deceased collectors drew the attention of Delta Green, then an underground conspiracy.
+The peculiar nature of the wounds and the supernatural proclivities of the deceased collectors drew the attention of Delta Green, at that time an underground conspiracy.
 By the time the investigation indicated Whitehead as the primary suspect in the killings, agents found the author dead from a self-inflicted gunshot wound to the head.
-They found a note (see HANDOUT A on page 25) pinned to his chest.
+A note (see HANDOUT A on page 25) was pinned to his chest.